 Work with members across your state to make a difference.

-The North Carolina Association of Colleges of Teacher Educators is the organization that unites teacher educators in both public and private colleges and universities, staff and faculty in state created initiatives and consortia, and the North Carolina Department of Public Instruction.
+The North Carolina Association of Colleges for Teacher Education is the organization that unites teacher educators in both public and private colleges and universities, staff and faculty in state created initiatives and consortia, and the North Carolina Department of Public Instruction.
 NCACTE is the lead advocacy group for policy issues regarding teacher preparation in North Carolina.
 We invite you to become engaged in our advocacy initiatives and help us move forward.

 The Executive Board of NCACTE grieves with the nation and joins in solidarity with our Black brothers and sisters during this tragic period in our nation’s history.
 Systemic racism stole the lives of George Floyd, Rayshard Brooks, Ahmaud Arbery, Breonna Taylor, Eric Garner, Trayvon Martin, Michael Brown, and many more that are not named here.
 As teacher educators, we believe Black Lives Matter and we see the impact of racism in both our K-12 schools, colleges and universities.
 As a body, we agree students in our schools need and deserve anti-racist teachers as well as teachers who are mirrors for themselves.
 This statement is our initial commitment to action, which will begin months and years of work ahead.
 We are also committed to finding the right people to lead this work for and with us.